jason00111/playbook/Policies/Time_Commitment.md

 If you are going to be late and/or miss a day, you need to let your team know as far in advance as possible.
 Teams hold each other accountable.

-You also need to inform the Oakland chapter (via chat) so that facilitators know if you're going to miss an activity or event (e.g. home group).
+You also need to inform your house (via chat) so that facilitators know if you're going to miss an activity or event (e.g. house meetings).

-Letting your team and chapter know when you are unable to be present is part of our integrity agreement to respect each others' and our communal time.
-If you are late or absent and do not inform your team and chapter, it is a serious matter and is escalated to the moderator by the team.
+Letting your project team and house know when you are unable to be present is part of our integrity agreement to respect each others' and our communal time.
+If you are late or absent and do not inform your team and house, it is a serious matter and is escalated to the moderator by the team.

 #### What if I get sick?